 Suitable for large breed dogs Adult weight 25-45kg. e.g. Boxer, Labrador, Greyhound

 Suitable for giant breed dogs Adult weight 45kg+ e.g. Bernese, Great Dane, Mastiff

 At a glance

-Natural: Free from added artificial preservatives, antioxidants, colourings, flavourings or other controversial synthetic ingredientsHigh meat content: Contains at least 30% meat ingredients (on a dry matter basis)Hypoallergenic: Free from all ingredients that are regularly linked by veterinarians to food allergies and/or intolerance in dogs like wheat, maize, dairy products, soya products and artificial additivesClearly labelled: Each ingredient is clearly and individually stated and there is at least a reasonable indication of the percentages of the main ingredientsCertified nutritionally complete: This food complies fully with the complete food nutrient tolerances as recommended by FEDIAF and/or AAFCO
+Natural: Free from added artificial preservatives, antioxidants, colourings, flavourings or other controversial synthetic ingredientsHigh meat content: Contains at least 30% meat ingredients (on a dry matter basis)Hypoallergenic: Free from wheat, maize, dairy products, soya products and artificial additivesClearly labelled: Each ingredient is clearly and individually stated and there is at least a reasonable indication of the percentages of the main ingredientsCertified nutritionally complete: This food complies fully with the complete food nutrient tolerances as recommended by FEDIAF and/or AAFCO

 " Wellness CORE feeds dogs as nature intended with more meat, less carbs & no fillers together with a fresh meat taste every dog will love!
 With fresh meat as the number 1 ingredient and 100% grain-free it is a perfect recipe for dogs with food allergies.
 Omega-3 fatty acids from full-fat linseed & salmon oil support a healthy skin & coat.
 Pro- and prebiotics help to maintain a healthy digestive tract.

 The Wellness CORE difference is that in addition to excluding grains, we also reduce the total amount of carbohydrates in our recipes and increase the levels of protein while keeping a moderate level of fat.
 This ensures that your pet will get more of the good stuff and no fillers!